 The incidence of clubfoot is approximately 1 case per 1000 live births.
 Males are twice as commonly affected as females.

 Bilateral involvement is seen in 30-50% of cases.

 Pathophysiology of Clubfoot

-Exact cause of congenital talipes equinovarus is not known but there is strong evidence for a genetic and environmental factors.
+The exact cause of congenital talipes equinovarus is not known but there is strong evidence for genetic and environmental factors.
 There is evidence that development of bone, joint, connective tissue, innervation, vasculature and muscle may each be implicated in the pathophysiology.

 Various theories of the pathogenesis of clubfeet have been advanced, including the following: